receyuki/stable-diffusion-prompt-reader/README.md

 ### Easy Diffusion
 By default, Easy Diffusion does not write metadata to images.
 Please change the _Metadata format_ in settings to _embed_ to write the metadata to images

+## Common Issues
+### Malware Alert
+The false positive reported by some anti-malwares is caused by the packaging tool _pyinstaller_ which is a common issue for _pyinstaller_ users.
+I spent a lot of time trying to fix the Windows Defender false positive before, but I couldn't do it for every antivirus software.
+So, you can either trust Windows Defender or use the instruction for Linux users to use this app.
+### "SD Prompt Reader.app" is damaged and can't be opend.
+You should move it to the Trash
+This is a very common macOS issue when you run non appstore apps, and developers must pay $99 per year to Apple to eliminate this issue.
+You can choose to **Allow Apps from Anywhere** in **security & privacy** settings which can be dangerous.
+The way I prefer is to remove the quarantine attributes.
+1. Open Terminal from the Applications folder.
+2. Type in the following command and hit Enter.

+    `xattr -r -d com.apple.quarantine /path/to/app.app`

+    In my case it's

+    `xattr -r -d com.apple.quarantine /Applications/SD\ Prompt\ Reader.app`

+If you are still concerned about the security of the app you can use the instruction for Linux users to use this app.

 ## TODO
 - Batch image processing tool